 Knowing these differences can help you optimize your marketing efficiency while minimizing your Facebook advertising costs and maximizing your return on investment.

 So if you’re wondering how much does it cost to advertise on Facebook, we have some insight on the matter.

 Facebook Advertising Cost Estimates

 Facebook measures costs in different ways, depending on what type of advertising you choose.
 Some of the most popular measures for quoting prices are cost per click and cost per thousand impressions, also called cost per mille.

-As of June 2019, Facebook ads averaged $1.86 per click and $11.20 per thousand views, according to Fit Small Business.
-The average small business spends a Facebook advertising cost per month of about $1,000 to $2,000.
+As of 2020, Facebook ads averaged $1.72 per click and $7.19 per thousand views, according to WordStream and WebFX, respectively.
+The average small business spends a Facebook advertising cost per month of about $200 to $800.
 However, you can budget as much or as little as you want for Facebook advertising.

 As a Rule of Thumb

-The U.S. Small Business Administration recommends that to sustain a small firm, companies earning less than $5 million annually that have a net profit margin in the range of 10% to 12% should allocate an amount equivalent to 7% to 8% of gross revenue for advertising.
+In the past, the U.S. Small Business Administration recommended that small companies earning less than $5 million annually have a net profit margin in the range of 10% to 12% should allocate an amount equivalent to 7% to 8% of gross revenue for advertising.